Silo: Dry-material/bin hazards

 There have also been many cases of bins and the associated ducts and buildings exploding.
 If the air inside becomes laden with finely granulated particles, such as grain dust, a spark can trigger a dust explosion powerful enough to blow a concrete silo and adjacent buildings apart, usually setting the adjacent grain and building on fire.
-Sparks are often caused by (metal) rubbing against metal ducts; or due to static electricity produced by dust moving along the ducts when extra dry.
+Sparks are often caused by metal rubbing against metal ducts; or due to static electricity produced by dust moving along the ducts when extra dry.

 The two main problems which will necessitate silo cleaning in bins are 'bridging' and 'rat-holing'.
 Bridging occurs when the material interlaces over the unloading mechanism at the base of the bins and blocks the flow of stored material by gravity into the unloading system.
 Rat-holing occurs when the material starts to adhere to the side of the bin.
-This will reduce the operating capacity of a bin as well as leading to cross-contamination of newer material with older material.
-There is a number of ways to clean a bin and many of these carry their own risks.
+This will reduce the operating capacity of a bin as well as lead to cross-contamination of newer material with older material.
+There are a number of ways to clean a bin and many of these carry their own risks.
 However, since the early 1990s acoustic cleaners have become available.
 These are non-invasive, have minimum risk, and can offer a very cost-effective way to keep a small particle bin clean.